luisfnqoliveira/cs447-1/syllabus.md

 ## Notes for Students

+### Disability Resources and Services

 If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact the [Office of Disability Resources and Services](https://www.studentaffairs.pitt.edu/drs/) (DRS), 140 William Pitt Union (412-648-7890) (TTY 412-383-7355), as soon as possible in the term.
 They will verify your disability and determine reasonable accommodations for this course.

+### File Backups

+It is your responsibility to backup your work regularly.
+Please consider using reliable and multiple ways to protect your files!
+I.e.: Please make backups, and backups of your backups, and… (you get the point!)
+The University offers space that you can use for backups through Box, if you like.
+Both Google Drive and Dropbox have free tiers that also work well.
+No extensions for assignments will be approved due to failed laptops, hard drive crashes, lost USB drives, or other calamities that lead to lost or corrupted data.
+Per the policy on voluntary late assignments, you may turn in a project up to five days late (with a penalty), which should give sufficient time to recover a lost/corrupted project.

 ## Acknowledgements